Find the best exchange rate and low fees when you send money to Nepal from the United States.

 - Pickup methods.
 While some providers only offer cash pickup services, others will offer the opportunity to transfer funds direct to a Nepalese bank account.

 - Minimum transfer amounts.
-Keep an eye out for minimum transfer amounts that may affect your ability to transfer small sums.
+Keep an eye out for minimum transfer amounts, which may affect your ability to transfer small sums.

 - Customer service options.
 If you ever need assistance with a transaction, does the provider offer phone, email and online support?

 - Bank transfers.
-Speak to your bank to check whether it offers the opportunity to transfer funds to a Nepalese bank account.
+Speak to your bank to see if it offers the opportunity to transfer funds to a Nepalese bank account.